jotorren/go-quickstart/README.md

 # Secure REST API in Golang with OpenID Connect

-This project focuses on how to secure (adding support for authentication and authorization flows) REST APIs in Golang by using the OIDC/OAuth2 standard.
+This project focuses on how to secure REST APIs in Golang using the OIDC/OAuth2 standard assuming an Identity Provider (IDP) is already available.

 > [!NOTE]
 > Inherited *key aspects* from baseline code: